Low Level API¶

 Like MicroUI Painter natives, the implementation has to synchronize the drawings with the MicroUI Graphics Engine.

-The Gradient module provides Low Level APIs for creating linear gradients in platform specific format.
+The Gradient module provides Low Level APIs for creating linear gradients in target specific format.
 The file LLVG_GRADIENT_impl.h

 , which comes with the Gradient module, defines the API headers to be implemented.